City audit honored for 4th straight year

-The City of San Angelo’s Finance Department has earned the Certificate of Achievement for Excellence in Financial Reporting for its 2015 comprehensive annual financial report from the Government Finance Officers Association of the United States and Canada.
+The City of San Angelo’s Finance Department has for the fourth straight year earned the Certificate of Achievement for Excellence in Financial Reporting for its 2016 comprehensive annual financial report from the Government Finance Officers Association of the United States and Canada.

-The award is the highest form of recognition in governmental accounting and financial reporting, and its attainment “represents a significant accomplishment by a government and its management,” the GFOA said in a letter to the City.
-This is the third straight year the Finance Department has earned the award.
+The award is the highest form of recognition in governmental accounting and financial reporting, and its attainment “represents a significant accomplishment by a government and its management,” the GFOA said.

 The GFOA is a nonprofit professional association serving approximately 17,500 government finance professionals across North America.